 Five Minute Finances is a series of tips on how you can save significant money or reorganize your financial life in just five minutes.
 These tips appear Monday, Wednesday, and Friday on The Simple Dollar.

-Fortunately, there’s a new crop of savings accounts now appearing with all of the features of a regular savings account (FDIC insured, easy deposits) with an interest rate that actually works for you – regular rates at 4.5% APY or above and some introductory offers as a $25 sign-up bonus or a 6% APY over an introductory period.
+Fortunately, there’s a new crop of savings accounts now appearing with all of the features of a regular savings account (FDIC insured, easy deposits) with an interest rate that are at least better – regular rates at 1% APY or above and some introductory offers as a $25 sign-up bonus or a higher introductory APYs.

 When you’ve found a bank, just sign up and transfer some money in from your checking account.
 I’d recommend setting up an automatic withdrawal plan into that savings account – even just a little bit each week – so that you can steadily grow that account over time.
 I use such a scheme myself to keep my emergency fund well funded – and an emergency fund is a valuable thing to have so that surprises don’t derail your financial plans.